Identity Broker

 }

 Security: The credential never leaves the daemon.
-Ownership is proved by demonstrating the ability to authenticate against the provider API.
+Ownership is proved by demonstrating the ability to authenticate against the provider API, and proof is bound to the per-challenge nonce.

 OAuth Flow